 - Become a member»

 The program on the Renewal of Historic City Centers (Medinas Initiative 2030) aims at defining a strategic framework for project implementation encompassing the different dimensions that should be considered in such renovation operations: architectural, societal, financial, and so on.

-The project will take stock of the experiences accumulated in a number of countries and organizations – both international and national – with a view to identifying the key parameters and the best ways to involve different partners, particularly the local population and related authorities.
+The project will take stock of the experiences accumulated in a number of countries and organizations – both international and national – with a view to identify the key parameters and the best ways to involve different partners, particularly the local population and related authorities.

-The program will also identify integrated mechanisms and strategies to urban regeneration: covering spatial, economic and social planning, including public governance and consultation issues.
+The program will also identify integrated mechanisms and strategies to urban regeneration, covering spatial, economic and social planning, including public governance and consultation questions.
 This work will be a step to then identify and develop specific financing tools for this type of operation.

 The program is led by the EIB, in close partnership with the AFD and the World Bank.

-Brochure of Medinas 2030 Program
+• Brochure of Medinas 2030 Program

-The “Medinas 2030” Initiative Program (French only)
+• The “Medinas 2030” Initiative Program

-The “Medinas 2030” Initiative – Preliminary Study – Summary (French only)
+• The “Medinas 2030” Initiative – Preliminary Study – Summary (French only)

-Meeting of the Scientific committee of “Medinas 2030” – Summary of findings from the pre-study, (French only)
+• Meeting of the Scientific committee of “Medinas 2030” – Summary of findings from the pre-study (French only)